h8d13/KAES-ARCH/README.md

 > `ping google.com` for test

-Then `archinstall` (for noobs, btw) make sure to go through all the steps: select KDE Plasma & Create a user with sudo, walk through every single step.
+Then `archinstall` (for noobs, btw) make sure to go through all the steps: select KDE Plasma.

+Create a user with sudo (required for KDE/SDDM)
 > IMPORTANT: Make sure to select mirrors, time zone, etc...
-I also like Grub instead of systemd boot.
-Pipewire for audio as it's dep of KDE.
-Also use NetworkManager in network section.
-For gaphics drivers select appropriate to your hardware.
-Don't skip any step.
+> I also like Grub instead of systemd boot.
+> Pipewire for audio as it's dep of KDE.
+> Also use NetworkManager in network section.
+> For gaphics drivers select appropriate to your hardware.
+> For formatting I usually use Ext4.
+> Don't skip any step.

-When prompted to chroot press no.
+When prompted to chroot into new installation press no. Then type "poweroff" or "reboot"

-Reboot **to hard disk.**
+Reboot **to hard disk.** (Make sure to switch in BIOS, or you install again?)

 > Login normally using the user you created.
 This will let KDE create all the files it needs.